Ahabibm4/chatbot/README.md

 * `POST /admin/ingest/upload` accepts `multipart/form-data` uploads for PDF, DOCX, and TXT files.
 * `POST /api/ingest` ingests plain text payloads as JSON.

 Both endpoints expect a tenant identifier, optional title, and optional role tags.
 When no roles are supplied, the service tags chunks with the default `CP` and `BO` roles so they are visible to both customer-portal and back-office users.
-During phase-one you can authenticate by passing a static bearer token: `Authorization: Bearer DEV`.
+Authentication is handled by the WebFlux security filter chain:

+* Set `chat.security.static-token` (for example export `CHAT_SECURITY_STATIC_TOKEN=DEV`) to require a shared bearer token that must be supplied via the `Authorization` header.
+* Leave the property unset to use the default OAuth2 JWT resource server configuration.

 Example file upload using `curl`: